quixio/quix-docs/docs/connect/kafka-to-apache-hudi.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Apache Hudi using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Apache Hudi

-Apache Hudi is an open-source data management framework built for streaming data and big data processing.
-It provides efficient upserts and increments updates to large datasets stored in distributed storage systems.
-Apache Hudi also offers features like data deduplication, record-level insert, and update tracking, ensuring data consistency and reliability.
-With support for various file formats and data sources, Apache Hudi is a powerful tool for managing and processing massive amounts of data in real-time.
+Apache Hudi is an open-source data management framework designed for large-scale, streaming data workloads.
+It provides efficient upserts and incremental processing on Big Data lakes, enabling users to easily manage and process massive volumes of data in real-time.
+Apache Hudi offers features such as data ingestion, record-level INSERT/UPDATE/DELETE, ACID transactions, and support for Apache Spark and Apache Flink.
+This technology is particularly useful for organizations looking to build scalable and reliable data pipelines for their analytical and machine learning applications.

 ## Integrations